akjajay9315/MineSweeper--Game/README.md

 This game features a grid-based puzzle where bombs are hidden at various locations.
 The goal is to reveal all non-bomb tiles without triggering a bomb.

 How to Play:
--Bombs and Numbers: Each tile will either be blank or display a number.
+Bombs and Numbers: Each tile will either be blank or display a number.
 The number represents the count of bombs present in the surrounding 8 tiles.
--Example: If a tile shows the number 3, it indicates that there are 3 bombs in the neighboring tiles.
+Example: If a tile shows the number 3, it indicates that there are 3 bombs in the neighboring tiles.
--Objective: Deduce where the bombs are located and reveal all tiles that do not contain bombs.
+Objective: Deduce where the bombs are located and reveal all tiles that do not contain bombs.
--Losing Condition: Clicking on a bomb will result in losing the game.
+Losing Condition: Clicking on a bomb will result in losing the game.

 ## Learn More